Loading

 Take part in an Aboriginal festival

-Immerse in Outback NSW Aboriginal culture in a new way at the two-day Mutawintji Cultural Festival, held in August in Mutawintji National Park.
-Get to know the local community and hear stories of their land and people as you enjoy traditional dance and Wiimpatja music, hand-on workshops, guided tours and more, with tickets including camping, cultural tours and activities.
-Visiting dance groups from around Australia also perform traditional dances from their group’s homelands, offering a rich taste of First Nations cultures at this alcohol-free event.
+Immerse in Outback NSW Aboriginal culture in a unique way at the two-day Mutawintji Cultural Festival, held in August in Mutawintji National Park.
+Get to know the local community and hear stories of their land and people as you enjoy traditional dance and Wiimpatja music, hands-on workshops, guided tours and more, with packages including camping, cultural tours and activities.
+Visiting dance groups from around Australia also perform traditional dances from their homelands, offering a rich taste of First Nations cultures at this alcohol-free event.

-Participate in a new Aboriginal experience in the Menindee Lakes region
+Share an Aboriginal experience in the Menindee Lakes

-Gain a fascinating glimpse into Barkindji occupation, cultural heritage, sustainability, and medicinal and food plants surrounding the Menindee Lakes (Wontanella) and Darling River (Baaka) region of far western NSW also known as the last stop for ill-fated colonial explorers Burke and Wills.
-While local Aboriginal-owned tour company Wontanella may still be young, having launched in 2023, its enthusiastic guides have more than 45,000 years of history and culture to share with you on a range of tours and experiences, including the delicious Taste the Baaka Aboriginal gourmet dining experience.
+Enjoy a fascinating glimpse into the Barkindji peoples’ lives and cultural heritage in the Menindee Lakes (Wontanella) and Darling River (Baaka) region of far western NSW.
+Walk with local Aboriginal-owned tour company Wontanella’s enthusiastic guides as they share more than 45,000 years of history and culture with you on a range of tours and experiences.
+You can also dine with Elders as Wontanella’s guides prepare food their ancestors ate during the immersive Taste the Baaka Aboriginal three-course dining experience (note that you’ll need to book ahead and have a party of at least 10 guests).

 Mutawintji National Park, Mutawintji Credit: Destination NSW